ShiJbey/RePraxis/README.md

 # Re:Praxis - In-memory database and query language for C\#

 Re:Praxis is an in-memory database solution for creating simple databases for games and applications.
 It is a reconstruction of Praxis, the exclusion logic-based language used by the [Versu social simulation engine](https://versu.com/).
-Users store information using strings called *sentences*, and these are parsed by the system to create an internal database tree.
+Users store information using strings called *sentences*, and the system parses these to create an internal database tree.
 Users can then query for patterns in the data using the same syntax used to store information.

 ## Installation

 1. Find and Download the latest release of Re:Praxis under the [Releases](https://github.com/ShiJbey/RePraxis/releases) page.
-Select the `RePraxis_X.Y.Z.zip` entry under "Assets" (where `X.Y.Z`` corresponds to the Re:Praxis version).
+Select the `RePraxis_X.Y.Z.zip` entry under "Assets" (where `X.Y.Z` corresponds to the Re:Praxis version).
 2. Unzip the download to produce a `RePraxis` directory.
 This directory should contain the `RePraxis.dll`, `RePraxis.pdb`, and `RePraxis.deps.json` files generated from building the source code.
 3. Copy this directory into your project.
-   - If you're using Unity, place this directory within a directory named `Plugins`, within your `Assets` folder.
+   - If you're using Unity, place this directory within a directory named `Plugins` within your `Assets` folder.

 ## Creating a new database